-Now, you’ll want to look at overall financing and how that affects your returns.
+Now, you'll want to look at overall financing and how that affects your returns.
 This is where the debt coverage ratio comes into play.
-If the DSCR is too low, you’ll get less loan proceeds which means higher cash out of pocket and lower cash on cash returns.
+If the DSCR is too low, you'll get less loan proceeds.
+That means higher cash out of pocket and lower cash on cash returns.

 With all of this information, you can make an informed decision to buy or not to buy.